sullof/inquirer-command-prompt/README.md

     return str.replace(/^.*\/([^/]+)$/, '$1')
   },
 ```
+There is an example in `examples/filecompletion.js`.

 ##### context

 The context is important for the history.
 If you program is handling a specific process you want to have an history of the commands available in that specific context.
 The `context`s have to be increasing integers starting from 0.

-Run the example in `examples/autocompletions.js` to see how the options work.
+Run the example in `examples/autocompletion.js` to see how the options work.

 ##### saved history